Obama to propose sweeping gun control measures Wednesday

 A White House official said Obama had not endorsed all of the ideas put forward by Biden's team but declined to lay out specifics on what would be announced.

-Obama has signaled his plan would include elements that did not require congressional approval.
+Obama has signalled his plan would include elements that did not require congressional approval.
 The president could take action to ban certain gun imports and bolster oversight of dealers.

 A spokeswoman for Representative Jackie Speier, a lawmaker from California who was one of a group of Democrats who met with Biden about the issue on Monday, said his task force had identified 19 different options Obama could choose to implement through executive action.